mattbelland/amgit/en/01-introduction/01-chapter1.markdown

 *	It is easy to make copies of a repository, so everyone collaborating on a project can have their own copy.
 And you can keep a copy at a remote location, on a professionally-maintained server, so there is very little chance of losing your data.
 *	And when people collaborate on a project, the repository helps them coordinate their work.
 They can make and test changes independently, and then move changes from one copy to another in an organized way.
 *	Version controls systems provide servers that give you control over who can read and write your files.
 You can make them as secure, or as public, as you want.
-*	Some version control systems provide additional services that are not strictly part of VCS, but that help projects run smoothly; for example, a code review system, or an issue tracker (which is like a glorified to-do list).
+*	Some version control systems provide additional services that are not strictly part of VCS, but that help projects run smoothly; for example, a wiki for documentation, a code review system, or an issue tracker (which is like a glorified to-do list).

 There are several popular version control systems.
 I won't go into their pros and cons.
 I am only going to tell you about one of them, Git.
 To show you how to use it, I will walk you through several common use cases.
 But before you can use Git, you have to install it.